EnzymeML/PyEnzyme/docs/_getstarted/01_BasicUsage.rst

 Documenting measurement setups
 ------------------------------

-Now that the theoretical foundation of the experiment has been layed out, it is time to specify the setup of teh measurement.
+Now that the theoretical foundation of the experiment has been laid out, it is time to specify the setup of the measurement.
 PyEnzyme offers a lab-like system to document such setups.
 Typically, experiments involve multiple runs with varying initial concentrations of every element that occurs in the reaction network or/and varying conditions